vrockai/pipeline-test/docs/content.md

 ---

-## sccomp: Robust differential composition and variability analysis for single-cell data
+## sccomp: Robust differential composition and variability analysis for single-cell data.
+ 10.08.2023, _S Mangiola, AJ Roth-Schulze, M Trussart, E Zozaya-Valdés, M Ma, Z Gao, AF Rubin, TP Speed, H Shim, AT Papenfuss_

+_Genomics, Proteomics, Computer Simulation, Microbiota, Algorithms_
+Cellular omics such as single-cell genomics, proteomics, and microbiomics allow the characterization of tissue and microbial community composition, which can be compared between conditions to identify biological drivers.
+This strategy has been critical to revealing markers of disease progression, such as cancer and pathogen infection.
+A dedicated statistical method for differential variability analysis is lacking for cellular omics data, and existing methods for differential composition analysis do not model some compositional data properties, suggesting there is room to improve model performance.
+Here, we introduce sccomp, a method for differential composition and variability analyses that jointly models data count distribution, compositionality, group-specific variability, and proportion mean-variability association, being aware of outliers. sccomp provides a comprehensive analysis framework that offers realistic data simulation and cross-study knowledge transfer.
+Here, we demonstrate that mean-variability association is ubiquitous across technologies, highlighting the inadequacy of the very popular Dirichlet-multinomial distribution.
+We show that sccomp accurately fits experimental data, significantly improving performance over state-of-the-art algorithms.
+Using sccomp, we identified differential constraints and composition in the microenvironment of primary breast cancer.

 [Source](https://doi.org/10.1073/pnas.2203828120)

+10.1073/pnas.2203828120

 ---

 ## Metagenome sequencing and 103 microbial genomes from ballast water and sediments.
- 12.08.2023, _Z Xue, Y Han, W Tian, W Zhang_
+ 13.08.2023, _Z Xue, Y Han, W Tian, W Zhang_

 The great threat of microbes carried by ballast water calls for figuring out the species composition of the ballast-tank microbial community, where the dark, cold, and anoxic tank environment might select special taxa.
 In this study, we reconstructed 103 metagenome-assembled genomes (MAGs), including 102 bacteria and one archaea, from four vessels on international voyages.
 Of these MAGs, 60 were 'near complete' (completeness &gt;90%), 34 were &gt;80% complete, and nine were &gt;75% complete.
 Phylogenomic analysis revealed that over 70% (n = 74) of these MAGs represented new taxa at different taxonomical levels, including one order, three families, 12 genera, and 58 species.
 The species composition of these MAGs was most consistent with the previous reports, with the most abundant phyla being Proteobacteria (n = 69), Bacteroidota (n = 17), and Actinobacteriota (n = 7).
 These draft genomes provided novel data on species diversity and function in the ballast-tank microbial community, which will facilitate ballast water and sediments management.